konifar/sketch-export-sample/README.md

 # sketch-export-sample [![Build Status](https://travis-ci.org/konifar/sketch-export-sample.svg?branch=master)](https://travis-ci.org/konifar/sketch-export-sample)
 This exports the icons in Sketch files to Android/iOS projects.
-[SpeakerDeck](https://speakerdeck.com/konifar/import-sketch-icons-to-assets-catalog-on-ci)
-It makes the communication between the engineers and the desginers easier.

 # Overview
+- Easy to manage both Android and iOS icons.
+- All the engineer needs to do are only checking Pull Request which is created by CI.
+- Good bye human error.

 ![overview](docs/overview.png)

 ## 1. Push Sketch file to GitHub